 All rights reserved.

-American Cancer Society http://www.cancer.org
+American Cancer Society https://www.cancer.org

-Canadian Cancer Society http://www.cancer.ca
+Canadian Cancer Society https://www.cancer.ca

 Bladder cancer.
 American Cancer Society website.
-Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003085-pdf.pdf.
-Accessed September 6, 2016.
+Available at: https://www.cancer.org/cancer/bladder-cancer.html.
+Accessed July 23, 2018.

 Bladder cancer.
 Urology Care Foundation website.
-Available at: http://www.urologyhealth.org/urologic-conditions/bladder-cancer.
-Accessed September 6, 2016.
+Available at: http://www.urologyhealth.org/urologic-conditions/non-muscle-invasive-bladder-cancer.
+Accessed July 23, 2018.

 General information about bladder cancer.
 National Cancer Institute website.
 Available at http://www.cancer.gov/types/bladder/patient/bladder-treatment-pdq.
 Updated July 7, 2016.
-Accessed September 6, 2016.
+Accessed July 23, 2018.

 7/21/2015 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T115106/Bladder-cancer : Sun JW, Zhao LG, Ma X, Wang YY, Xiang YB.
 Obesity and risk of bladder cancer: a dose-response meta-analysis of 15 cohort studies.
 PLoS One.
-2015;10(3).
+2015;10(3):e0119313.